blakeharv/psychic-octo-ninja/git_commands_cheatsheet.md

 git checkout master        # change head to master git pull origin master     # update local master with remote master
 # Step 2
-git branch newbranch       # create the branch git checkout newbranch     # switch to the branch
+git branch mynewbranch       # create the branch git checkout mynewbranch     # switch to the branch
 # OR
-git checkout -b newbranch  # create and switch in one command
+git checkout -b mynewbranch  # create and switch in one command
 # Step 3
-git push origin release-name  # push your new branch to the remote repository git branch --set-upstream release-name origin/release-name  #set the remote location
+git push origin mynewbranch  # push your new branch to the remote repository git branch --set-upstream mynewbranch origin/mynewbranch  #set the remote location

 # Push to production master branch from local development branch
 git push production development:master